Scaling Your Workforce

 As any business owner knows, labor is one of the highest costs of business.
 It is typically 20% to 35% of gross sales.
 In service businesses, it might be as high as 50% of gross.
 Reducing labor costs is a delicate balancing act since employees must provide superior customer service and grow the bottom line.

-As the economy turns the corner, keeping human resource needs in balance will be one of the biggest challenges a small business can face.
+As the economy continues to grow in history-defying ways, keeping human resource needs in balance will be one of the biggest challenges a small business can face.
 Yes, you need help, if you can find it.
 But bringing too many onboard at once can create its own set of problems, not only in terms of cash flow and higher labor costs but in scheduling, recruitment and retention.
 Employees have had enough uncertainty since March 2020.
 They don’t want to take a position only to find they don’t get the hours they were promised or, worse, are laid off again because receipts aren’t meeting predictions.
 An added layer of complexity is union employees, where seniority has its privilege, and any changes in employment can affect bumping rights and retirement benefits.

 A Changing Landscape